mjmaher987/Artificial-Intelligence/README.md

 ## Adversarial Search
 ### What is it?
 Adversarial search is like a strategy game between two players, where one player tries to make the best moves to win, while the other player tries to stop them.
-It's used in things like chess or tic-tac-toe, where you plan your moves while thinking about what your opponent might do to counter your plans.
+It's used in things like chess or tic-tac-toe, where we plan your moves while thinking about what our opponent might do to counter our plans.
 ### What did I implement?
 As you can see in the following picture, this is a Game between 2 players (red and blue) to draw the map.
 There is another rule in the game that we have some walls (drawn in yellow).
 If a player enters the yellow area, it will draw walls till it enters the yellow area again.
 Note that a player defeats when it doesn't have any choice.